 - Promoting individual growth, accountability for behavior, and informed decision making

-Students charged with a minor violation of policy, such as possession of alcohol underage, possession of drug paraphernalia, or possessing an open container in a public space will be expected to meet with a conduct administrator, typically an area coordinator in residence life, and if found responsible will likely be referred to an alcohol and other drug discussion circle or other individualized educational sanction.
+Students that violate policy, such as possession of alcohol underage, possession of drug paraphernalia, or possessing an open container in a public space will be expected to meet with an administrator, typically an area coordinator in residence life, and if found responsible will likely be referred to an alcohol and other drug discussion circle or other individualized educational sanction.

-Students charged with more severe violations, repeat violations, and/or those with a greater impact on the community will also be eligible for alcohol and other drug circles, additional individualized educational sanctions, participation in our BASICS program, and may also receive a Deferred Status Sanction.
+Students who have more severe violations, repeat violations, and/or those with a greater impact on the community will also be eligible for alcohol and other drug circles, additional individualized educational sanctions, participation in our BASICS program, and may also receive a Deferred Status Sanction.

 Continued violations of policy including those that cause significant concern for community members will require additional meetings with College administrators, and if found responsible will result in additional General Sanctions, Housing Sanctions and/or Disciplinary Status Sanctions.